 The Imagine Institute and its partners envision a vibrant system designed to counter the effects of systematic racist and colonial practices and systems that have detrimental effects on the development of underserved and economically disadvantaged children.
 Through implementing anti-racist and trauma-informed practices in early learning environments, child care providers will provide an opportunity for children to develop into resilient learners by educating providers on both unconscious and conscious biases that affect children in their care, as well providing the historical contexts that influence these beliefs and practices.
 Cohorts of licensed family child care providers and center staff throughout King County will learn about trauma and anti-racist pedagogy over the course of ten months, implement practices to buffer children from trauma resulting from racism and build relationships to transmit knowledge to the families of the children in their care.

 Participants will complete a total of 10 modules over the course of 10 months.
 Each module is comprised of one six-hour training and one assignment aimed at assessing participants’ learning and ability to implement theory and practices in their child care environments.

 For each completed module, participants will receive a $100 stipend.
 If a participant successfully completes the program, they will receive a completion award of $500.
 The total amount a participant can earn is $1500.
-Classes will be conducted in three languages, English, Somali and Spanish.
+Depending on program interest, classes may be conducted in three languages, English, Somali and Spanish.